codepath/android_guides/Sending-and-Managing-Network-Requests.md

 ## Overview

 Network requests are used to retrieve or modify API data or media from a server.
-This is extremely common in Android development especially for dynamic data-driven clients.
+This is a very common task in Android development especially for dynamic data-driven clients.

 The underlying class used for network connections is [URLConnection](http://developer.android.com/reference/java/net/HttpURLConnection.html) or [DefaultHTTPClient](http://developer.android.com/reference/org/apache/http/impl/client/DefaultHttpClient.html).
 Both of these are lower-level and require completely manual management of parsing the data from the input stream and executing the request asynchronously.